carinabravo/carinabravo/README.md

 ## Inglés

-Aprendizaje de lengua extranjera
+✔ Aprendizaje de lengua extranjera  A1-A2 | B1-B2

-✔ Escritura.

-✔ Expresión oral.

-✔ Comprensión auditiva.

 # 🌐 Tecnologías y Herramientas